2. 1. Mapping Requirements

 - Architect the solution with low maintenance in mind by using as much built-in functionality as possible.

-- Design the solution to be extensible and scalable for the future.
+- Design the solution to be extensible and scale-able for the future.

 - Investigate how other built-in functionality influences the solution (e.g., content staging, web farm, workflow).

 A client wants to specify different product prices for different markets (e.g., different geographic regions).
-The partner developing the site knew from their training and the documentation that the built-in shopping cart price calculation process only allows for one product price.
+The partner developing the site knew from their training and the documentation that the built-in shopping cart price calculation process does not natively support this.
 Therefore, they knew that they needed to either extend the system or consider another solution.

 As the customization is minimal, fulfills our requirements, and is extensible for new markets in the future, this approach was selected over building something completely from scratch.